Sibghat-U/Html-Assignment/README.md

-After donwloading the zip file, extract the html folder to a different location.
+After donwloading the zip file, extract the html folder to a different location.<br><hr>
 This will ensure the connectivity of the webpages.